Sign-in activity reports in the Azure Active Directory portal

 Download sign-in activities

 You can download the sign-ins data if you want to work with it outside the Azure portal.
-Clicking Download creates a CSV file of the most recent 5K records.
-In addition to a download button, the Azure portal also provides you with an option to generate a script to download your data.
+Clicking Download gives you the option to create a CSV or JSON file of the most recent 250,000 records.

 The number of records you can download is constrained by the Azure Active Directory report retention policies.